trillek-team/trillek-computer/DCPU-16.md

 ========

 The DCPU-16 handles hardware devices as memory mapped.
-The usual addresses uses by the devices begins at 0xFF000000, that is the last 16 megabyte of the address space.
+The usual addresses uses by the devices begins at FF00:0000, that is the last 16 MiB of the address space.

 EXAMPLE MEMORY MAP